 Canned food and dry staples aren’t quite as sexy as freeze-dried backpacker’s food, professionally packaged survival food, or Meals Ready to Eat.
 Still, with some planning, these relatively cheap foods work just as well for most emergencies.
 Keep in mind that our ancestors survived on home canning and dry staple foods.

-If you want to learn more about the cheapest survival foods, read and get ready to start building an awesome safety net for your friends and family.
+If you want to learn more about the cheapest survival foods, check out the Ready Squirrel article, “Best Emergency Food: Cheap to Expensive,” and get started building an awesome food safety net for your friends and family.

 Commercially Canned Emergency Food